-This development is on the site of the former Royal Mail sorting office in Albert Road, Bournemouth.
-The original Post Office building was opened in 1896 but staff moved to WH Smith in 2008.
-The original building was left unused for a number of years apart from the front section which became a pizza express and ground floor level and student accommodation above.
-The unused rear section of the site was approximately three-quarters of the original building which was to be demolished and redeveloped.
+This development was situated on the site of the former Royal Mail sorting office in Albert Road, Bournemouth.
+The original Post Office building had been inaugurated in 1896, but in 2008, the staff relocated to WH Smith.
+For several years, the original building remained unused, except for the front section, which was transformed into a Pizza Express restaurant on the ground floor, with student accommodation above.
+However, the unused rear section, encompassing approximately three-quarters of the original structure, was slated for demolition and redevelopment.

 Nestled in the heart of Bournemouth, this project filled a vacant space between the surrounding buildings, revitalizing the development pattern along Albert Road.
 Given the presence of listed buildings in the vicinity, the design necessitated a sensitive approach, blending traditional and contemporary architectural elements.
 The front-facing Albert Road featured a yellow brick Regency façade, while the rear portion of the building showcased a distinctive saw-toothed contemporary wing.
 The development itself comprised 79 one and two-bedroom apartments, along with two ground-floor retail units.

 Due to restricted access to the site, the new structure incorporated a steel frame that supported a composite metal deck and concrete floor system.
 The site boundaries were shared with several adjacent properties, leading to the involvement of seven different party wall acts to address the respective considerations.
 One particular challenge arose from the fact that the new development had to extend over the kitchen of the neighboring Pizza Express.
 It was imperative that the restaurant’s operating hours remained unaffected throughout the construction process, thus necessitating careful planning and stringent requirements.
 Any modifications or strengthening works to the existing Pizza Express structure had to be executed with utmost precision and minimal disruption.